NEONScience/NEON-Data-Skills/_posts/2014-11-05-Activity-HDFView-HDF5.md

 - Expand the "min_1" group wtihin the Ord site in Domain_03.
 Notice that there are 5 more nested groups named "Boom_1, 2, etc".
 A boom refers to an arm that contains sensors, at a particular height on the tower.
 In this case, we are working with data collected using temperature sensors, mounted on the tower booms.

+<i class="fa fa-star"></i> **Note:** The data used in this activity were collected by a temperature sensor mounted on a National Ecological Observatory Network (NEON) "flux tower".
-<a href="http://neoninc.org/science-design/collection-methods/flux-tower-measurements" target="_blank">read more about NEON towers, here. </a>
+<a href="http://neoninc.org/science-design/collection-methods/flux-tower-measurements" target="_blank">Read more about NEON towers, here. </a>
+{: .notice}

 <figure>
     <a href="{{ site.baseurl }}/images/NEONtower.png"><img src="{{ site.baseurl }}/images/NEONtower.png"></a>
     <figcaption>A NEON tower contains booms or arms that house sensors at varying heights along the tower.</figcaption>